etwk/blog/content/lists/books.md

 - [ ] Chip War: The Fight for the World's Most Critical Technology #history
 - [ ] Slouching Towards Utopia: An Economic History of the Twentieth Century #history
 - [ ] The System: Who Rigged It, How We Fix It (Robert B. Reich) #must
+- Ludwig Von Mises
+	- [ ] Economic policy: Thoughts for today and tomorrow #must
+	- [ ] Ludwig Von Mises: The Man and His Economics (Israel M. Kirzner, Library of Modern Thinkers)
+- [ ] By Force of Thought: Irregular Memoirs of an Intellectual Journey (Janos Kornai) #biography
+- [ ] The Great Divergence: China, Europe, and the Making of the Modern World Economy #history #China #must

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life
 - [ ] How Children Succeed: Grit, Curiosity, and the Hidden Power of Character
 - [ ] Happy Teachers Change the World: A Guide for Cultivating Mindfulness in Education #must #mindfulness
 - Barbara Oakley
-	- [ ] A Mind For Numbers: How to Excel at Math and Science
+	- [ ] A Mind For Numbers: How to Excel at Math and Science #must
 	- [ ] Learn Like a Pro: Science-Based Tools to Become Better at Anything #must
 	- [ ] Uncommon Sense Teaching: Practical Insights in Brain Science to Help Students Learn
 - Ken Bain